 - Black Springs: Off the main track and along a sheep path.

 - Epiphany: If you’re a geocacher, you will spot the hiding place quite quickly!

 - A Pentland Dash: A quick dash for a final cache, hidden in the heather.

 But enough of that.
 Let me tell you about the Hare Hill site!

 The Junkers JU-88 on Hare Hill

 As I said, yesterday’s adventure was a visit to a WWII crash site and memorial on Hare Hill in The Pentlands.
 I was drawn to visit the memorial because of its history as a forgotten place, found by a dedicated amateur historian, Kenneth Walker.
-His work to rediscover the lost site resulted in this poignant story of human kindness and compassion being shared with around the world.
+His work to rediscover the lost site resulted in this poignant story of human kindness and compassion being shared around the world.